succinctlabs/op-succinct/book/getting-started/proposer.md

 This command launches the `op-succinct-proposer` service in the background.
 It launches two containers: one container that manages proof generation and another container that is a small fork of the original `op-proposer` service.

-After a few minutes, you should see the `op-succinct-proposer` service start to generate proofs and submit them to the L1.
+After a few minutes, you should see the `op-succinct-proposer` service start to generate span proofs.
+Once enough span proofs have been generated, they will be verified in an aggregate proof and submitted to the L1.

 ```bash
 docker-compose up